seanmodd/ostadscrape/README.md

 # senpexscrape
 # ostadscrape

-omid amirhosseini is an Ostad
+omid amirhosseini is an Ostad!